Generalized Bayesian Likelihood-Free Inference: Bayesian inference using scoring rules

-Assuming that $\dobs$ is a realization of a random variable $ \Dobs $ with distribution $ Q $, the expected Scoring Rule is defined as:
+A Scoring Rule (SR, \citealp{gneiting2007strictly}) $ S $ is a function of a probability distribution over $ \X $ and of an observation in $ \X $.
+For a distribution $P$ and an observation $y$, we will denote the corresponding score as $S(P,y)$.
+Assuming that $\dobs$ is a realization of a random variable $ \Dobs $ with distribution $ Q $, the expected scoring rule is defined as:

 where we overload notation in the second argument of $ S $.
-The Scoring Rule $ S $ is \textit{proper} relative to a set of distributions $ \mathcal{P}(\X) $ over $ \X $ if i.e., if the expected Scoring Rule is minimized in $ P $ when $ P=Q $.
-Moreover, $ S $ is \textit{strictly proper} relative to $ \mathcal{P}(\X) $ if $ P = Q $ is the unique minimum: when minimizing an expected strictly proper Scoring Rule, a forecaster provides their true belief \citep{gneiting2007strictly}.
+The scoring rule $ S $ is \textit{proper} relative to a set of distributions $ \mathcal{P}(\X) $ over $ \X $ if i.e., if the expected scoring rule is minimized in $ P $ when $ P=Q $.
+Moreover, $ S $ is \textit{strictly proper} relative to $ \mathcal{P}(\X) $ if $ P = Q $ is the unique minimum:

-The divergence related to a proper Scoring Rule \citep{dawid2014theory} can be defined as $ D(P,Q) := S(P,Q) - S(Q,Q) \ge 0 $.
+The divergence related to a proper scoring rule \citep{dawid2014theory} can be defined as $ D(P,Q) := S(P,Q) - S(Q,Q) \ge 0 $.
 Notice that $ P=Q \implies D(P,Q) = 0$, but there may be $ P\neq Q $ such that $ D(P,Q)=0 $.
-However, if $ S $ is strictly proper, $ D(P,Q) = 0 \iff P=Q $, which is the commonly used condition to define a statistical divergence (as for instance the Kullback-Leibler, or KL, divergence).
-Therefore, each strictly proper Scoring Rule corresponds to a statistical divergence between probability distributions.
+However, if $ S $ is strictly proper, $ D(P,Q) = 0 \iff P=Q $, which is the commonly used condition to define a statistical divergence (as for instance the Kullback-Leibler, or KL divergence).
+Therefore, each strictly proper scoring rule corresponds to a statistical divergence between probability distributions.

+The energy score introduced in Sec.~\ref{sec:intro} is a strictly proper scoring rule for the class of probability measures $ P $ such that $ \E_{X\sim P}\|\Dsim\|^\beta < \infty $ \citep{gneiting2007strictly}.
+The related divergence is the square of the energy distance, which is a metric between probability distributions (\citealt{rizzo2016energy}; see Appendix~\ref{app:energy})\footnote{The probabilistic forecasting literature \citep{gneiting2007strictly} use a different convention for the energy score and the subsequent kernel score, which amounts to multiplying our definitions by $ 1/2 $.
+We follow here the convention used in the statistical inference literature \citep{rizzo2016energy, cherief2020mmd, nguyen2020approximate}}.
+We will fix $ \beta=1$ in the rest of this work and we will write $ \SE $ in place of $ \SE^{(1)} $.
+Analogously, the kernel score is proper for the class of probability distributions for which $ \E[k(\Dsim,\Dsim')] $ is finite (by Theorem 4 in \cite{gneiting2007strictly}).
+Additionally, it is strictly proper under conditions which ensure that the MMD is a metric for probability distributions on $ \X $ (see Appendix~\ref{app:MMD}).
+These conditions are satisfied, among others, by the Gaussian kernel (which we will use in this work):

+in which $ \gamma $ is a scalar bandwidth.
+The divergence corresponding to the kernel score is the squared Maximum Mean Discrepancy (MMD, \citealp{gretton2012kernel}) relative to the kernel $ k $ (see Appendix~\ref{app:MMD}).